mujee7/ITS-Axelar/README.md

 ### 2. `deployToken`

 This funtion will be used to deploy your smart contract on the same address on different blockchains.
-Change the <salt> value with the salt value from the previous command.

 The following command will deploy the token on sepolia ethereum blockchain.